 You may be tempted to use SQLite to develop Patchwork.
 We’d advise against doing this.
 SQLite supports a subset of the functionality of “full” RDBMS like MySQL: for example, case-sensitive matching of Unicode is not supported.
 You will find some tests provided by Patchwork fail and some patches you develop may fail in production due to these differences.

-$ sudo apt-get install python python-pip python-dev python-virtualenv \ python-tox mysql-server libmysqlclient-dev
+$ sudo apt-get install python3 python3-pip python3-dev python3-virtualenv \ python3-tox mysql-server libmysqlclient-dev

-If you have an existing MariaDB/MySQL installation and have installed pip already/are using Python 3.4+ then you can install all packages using pip:
+If you have an existing MariaDB/MySQL installation then you can install all

 $ sudo pip install virtualenv tox